Terms of Service – The Grace Gawler Institute (GGI) (revised & updated)

 Defining navigation: A KEY QUESTION TO CONSIDER:

-This section needs to be explained and read carefully by you.
-Your navigator has vast experience in the field of cancer supportive care medicine and will offer you their best opinion/advice regarding important factors; some that are crucial and life-saving and can impact your outcome.
-Remember GGI’s cancer navigator has 43 years’ experience.
+Your navigator has 44 years’ experience in the field of cancer supportive care medicine and will offer you their best opinion/advice regarding important factors; some that are crucial and life-saving and can impact your outcome.

 - Self-management: If you are a cancer patient who wishes to mix and match alternative, complementary and conventional medicine yourself with a small amount of input from your cancer navigator – then GGI suggests that a navigation package is not for you.
 Some alternative medicines and internet advice can be damaging to cancer patients, particularly if trying to balance this with oncology treatments without pharmacological or cancer knowledge.